yosoyfreeman/yosoyfreeman.github.io/_godot/achieving-better-mouse-input-in-godot-4-the-perfect-camera-controller.md

 * Sensitivity must be **stretch and scale independent**.
 * Sensitivity must be **frame rate independent**.
 * The node’s **transforms must not deteriorate** over time.
+{: style="text-align: justify;"}

+This project is meant to show the proper use of mouse events to create responsive and reliable controls.
+For an in-depth exploration of the topic, refer to the full article.
+{: style="text-align: justify;"}